TeamCOMPAS/methods_paper_markdown/paper.md

 Binary population synthesis generates population models of isolated stellar binaries under a set of parametrised assumptions.
 These models permit comparisons against observational data sets, such as X-ray binaries of gravitational-wave mergers.

-In particular, rapid binary population synthesis is neededd in order to efficiently explore a broad parameter space of uncertain assumptions about the physics of stellar and binary evolution, including supernova remnant masses and natal kicks, mass transfer efficiency and stability, and the outcome of common-envelope events.
+In particular, rapid binary population synthesis is needed in order to efficiently explore a broad parameter space of uncertain assumptions about the physics of stellar and binary evolution, including supernova remnant masses and natal kicks, mass transfer efficiency and stability, and the outcome of common-envelope events.

 [COMPAS](https://compas.science) is such a rapid binary population synthesis suite.
 It parameterises complex astrophysical processes with prescriptions calibrated to detailed models.
 COMPAS is designed to allow for flexible modifications as evolutionary models improve.